jazonshou/jazonshou/README.md

 Thanks for listening to my Ted Talk and thanks for preserving your laptop.

-### Next Up: Why tf my username is Yessir and my repo name is Sir Yes Sir
+### Next Up: Why tf my username is Yessir and the repo name Sir Yes Sir